cashpw/notes.cashpw.com/content/posts/three_paths_in_the_tech_industry_founder_executive_or_employee.md

-title = "Three Paths in the Tech Industry: Founder, Executive, or Employee" author = ["Cash Weaver"] date = 2021-11-27T07:00:00-08:00 lastmod = 2022-02-06T16:35:45-08:00 draft = true roam_refs = ["https://blog.ycombinator.com/three-paths-in-the-tech-industry-founder-executive-or-employee/"]
+title = "Three Paths in the Tech Industry: Founder, Executive, or Employee" author = ["Cash Weaver"] date = 2021-11-27T07:00:00-08:00 lastmod = 2022-07-13T20:38:36-07:00 draft = true roam_refs = ["https://blog.ycombinator.com/three-paths-in-the-tech-industry-founder-executive-or-employee/"]
 +++

 The article begins with:

-> I don’t attach value judgements to these three paths.
-In my ten years in The Bay Area I’ve seen friends lead successful and fulfilled lives following all three.
+> I don't attach value judgements to these three paths.
+In my ten years in The Bay Area I've seen friends lead successful and fulfilled lives following all three.

 I skipped over this point when I read this article for the first time in my haste to discover the details of the promised trio of paths.
 I'm currently an employee and feel at times that such a role is a mark of failure.
 It's easy for me to start thinking of what I do as not being "real" work.